The first I saw of Sligo

 They’ve called it Beezie’s Island since

-the aging widow came
+the ageing widow came

 to live here, and not many folk